Scenario 2: Out of Memory

 $ dcos marathon app add https://raw.githubusercontent.com/dcos-labs/dcos-deb

-Once deployed, when we take a look at the DC/OS GUI, we see some strange results under CPU Allocation:
+Once deployed, when we take a look at the DC/OS web interface, we see some strange results under CPU Allocation:

-How is it that CPU Allocation is continuing oscillating between 0 and 8 percent?
-Let’s take a look at the application details in the GUI:
+How is it that CPU Allocation is continually oscillating between 0 and 8 percent?
+Let’s take a look at the application details in the web interface:

 Based on this, the application runs for a few seconds and then fails.

-To get a better handle on understanding this unexpected behavior, let us start by looking at the application logs — either in the GUI or via the CLI.
-You can find the application logs in the GUI by looking under ‘Output’ in the ‘Logs’ tab of the application:
+To get a better handle on understanding this unexpected behavior, let us start by looking at the application logs — either in the web interface or via the CLI.
+You can find the application logs in the web interface by looking under ‘Output’ in the ‘Logs’ tab of the application:

 The log output “Eating Memory” is a pretty generous hint that the issue might be related to memory.
 Despite this, there is no direct failure message regarding memory allocation(keep in mind that most apps are not so friendly as to log that they are eating up memory).